Ohio Custody Laws for Unmarried Parents

 Ohio Child Custody Laws for Unmarried Parents

 Approximately 41 percent of U.S. births are to unmarried parents, according to the Pew Research Center.
 Ohio child custody for unmarried parents can become a lengthy, motion-driven court battle when a relationship ends.
 Seeking immediate legal guidance on child custody laws for unmarried parents can help.
 The vast majority of cases do not go to trial.
 We will quickly identify the legal issues and help you work toward an agreeable outcome.

 What to bring with you to our first meeting on Ohio child custody laws:

-Our child custody lawyers can answer many questions during the initial consult.
+Our child custody lawyer can answer many questions during the initial consult.
 If available, bringing the following:

 - The child’s birth certificate